As more and more states legalize marijuana, it's not unusual for people to wonder, "Is marijuana legal in Wisconsin?"

 More simply, even if you used marijuana days before you were tested by police, and they found traces in your blood or urine, that’s enough to bring a conviction.

-In Wisconsin, penalties will vary on a number of factors like whether it’s a first or subsequent offense, if a minor was in the vehicle, if the vehicle was in a construction zone, etc.
+In Wisconsin, penalties will vary on a number of factors such as whether it is a first or repeat offense, if a minor was in the vehicle, if the vehicle was in a construction zone, etc.

 A fine between $150 and $300.

-A fine of between $350 and $1,100, between five days and sixth months in jail, or both; and at least one year (and up 18 months) of license suspension.
+A fine of between $350 and $1,100, and/or between five days and sixth months in jail, as well as at least one year (and up to 18 months) of license suspension.

-A fine of between $600 and $2,000, at least 30 days (and up to one year) in jail, or both; and at least two (and up to three) years of license suspension.
+A fine of between $600 and $2,000 and/or at least 30 days (and up to one year) in jail, as well as at least two (and up to three) years of license suspension.

 Potential penalties for a 4th OWI in Wisconsin now include a fine of between $600 and $10,000, at least 6 months (and up to 6 years) in prison, or both.

 With so much as stake, it's in your best interest to contact an experienced and aggressive attorney to help in your defense if you find yourself facing drugged driving charges in Wisconsin.